-2.2 Packages Dependencies
+2 Dependencies

-Next we provide a list of dependencies for each COMPSs package.
+Next we provide a list of dependencies for installing COMPSs package.
 The exact names may vary depending on the Linux distribution but this list provides a general overview of the COMPSs dependencies.
 For specific information about your distribution please check the Depends section at your package manager (apt, yum, zypper, etc.).